robinmoisson/staticrypt/README.md

           --version                   Show version number                  [boolean]
       -c, --config                    Path to the config file.
 Set to "false" to disable.[string] [default: ".staticrypt.json"]
-      -d, --directory                 Name of the directory where the encrypted files will be saved.
+      -d, --directory                 Name of the directory where the generated files will be saved.
+If the '--decrypt' flag is set, default will be 'decrypted'.
-                                                    [string] [default: "encrypted/"]
+                                                     [string] [default: "encrypted"]
+          --decrypt                   Include this flag to decrypt files instead of encrypt.            [boolean] [default: false]
       -p, --password                  The password to encrypt your file with.
 Leave empty to be prompted for it.
 If STATICRYPT_PASSWORD is set in the env, we'll